robursu4u/golang/README.md

 1. Download and extract the files.
 2. Go into src/github.com/robursu4u/main/main.go and change ":80" to ":3000"
 3. Install Go (https://golang.org/doc/install)
-4. $go run main.go in
+4. $go run main.go
+5. Go to localhost:3000 in your browser.